 Diagnosis of heartworm in dogs

 In the majority of cases, heartworm can be diagnosed by a simple blood test performed by your veterinarian.
-Depending on the severity of signs, other tests include:
+Depending on the severity of signs, other tests to determine the severity of heart worm disease may include:

 - a complete blood count and biochemistry to assess organ function